semickolon/fak/README.md

 ## Why FAK?

 I live in a country where Pi Picos and Pro Micros are not considered cheap.
-When I began the search for making keyboards as cheap as possible on the hardware side, I discovered CH55x chips which are *much* cheaper.
-Picos need an external QSPI flash.
-Pro Micros need an external clock.
+When I began the search for making keyboards as cheap as possible, I discovered CH55x chips which are *much* cheaper.
+RP2040 needs an external QSPI flash.
+ATmega32U4 needs an external clock.
 As for the CH55x however, all you need to get it running is the chip itself and two capacitors.
 You can get a complete MCU for less than a dollar.

 Besides that, I want to be able to make keyboard configurations **declaratively**.
-ZMK already does this to an extent, but FAK is way more flexible as it uses a purely* functional programming language designed for configs called [Nickel](https://nickel-lang.org/).
+ZMK already does this to an extent, but FAK is way more flexible as it uses a purely[^1] functional programming language designed for configs called [Nickel](https://nickel-lang.org/).
 This means you can do crazy things like layout parameterization, keycodes as variables, reusing and parameterizing parts of your keymap, and much more.
 In fact, Nickel is responsible for turning your config into C code!

-*Almost.
+[^1]: Almost pure.
 Side-effects are allowed but very constrained.

 ## Compatible hardware